 I remember my early days as PM.
 When I knew little about philosophies of agile, PMBOK® Guide, or any approaches at all.

-(By the way, the latest PMBOK® Guide Six Edition goes hand in hand with Agile Practice Guide.)
+(By the way, the latest PMBOK® Guide Seventh Edition goes hand in hand with Agile Practice Guide.)

 The debates around scrum were confusing for me.
 Nevertheless, Scrum worked well for me without all prerequisites.
 Anyway, at some point several questions arose: